Girls wrestling recap.

 Saturday: Curie Condor Tournament

 A solid week looks similar for the whole season.
-Girls and guys compete at least three times a week with duels, tris, quads, and tournaments.
-A combined girls and guys practice takes place every Monday, Tuesday, and Friday while Wednesdays, Thursdays, and Saturdays are likely match days, although it is regular to differ week to week.
+People compete at least three times a week with duels, tris, quads, and tournaments.
+A combined boys and girls practice takes place every Monday, Tuesday, and Friday while Wednesdays, Thursdays, and Saturdays are match days, although it is regular to differ week to week.

 Success